kasko/docs/source/products/baloise/multi-item/rest-api.rst

-   "damage",                  "bool",  "Damage module.", "false" "warranty",                "bool",  "Warranty module (not available for all items).", "false" "loss",                    "bool",  "Loss module (can be set to `true` only if theft is also `true`).", "false" "item_purchase_date",      "str",   "Item purchase date.
+   "damage",                  "bool",  "Damage module.", "false" "warranty",                "bool",  "Warranty module (not available for all items).", "false" "loss",                    "bool",  "Loss module (can be set to `true` only if theft is also `true`).", "false" "liability",               "bool",  "Liability module (available only for items from Group 3).", "false" "item_purchase_date",      "str",   "Item purchase date.
 Required if `warranty` module is enabled.", "2017-10-04" "item_manufacturers_warranty_duration", "str", "Item manufacturers warranty duration.
 Required if `warranty` module is enabled.
 Available values: P1Y, P2Y ...
 P9Y, P10Y.", "P1Y"